Radiofax valve logo

 The success of the first led to making three more similar weights which can be used in various combinations up to 4lb (1.8kg).

-Lead weights gluing a picture frame
+Lead weights gluing a broken slat on a garden bench

 The set of weights still find themselves used every month or so, often for flattening archive documents or holding down items whilst they are being glued.